artur-ciocanu/launch.en/help/extension-reference/web/adobe-target-extension/adobe-target-v2-release-notes.md

 ---
 # Adobe Target v2 Extension release notes

+>[!NOTE]
+>
->**Note**: Adobe Experience Platform Launch is being rebranded as a suite of data collection technologies in Experience Platform.
+>Adobe Experience Platform Launch is being rebranded as a suite of data collection technologies in Experience Platform.
 These changes will be rolling out across all product documentation in the coming weeks.
 Please refer to the following [document](../../../launch-name-updates) for a consolidated reference of the terminology changes.

 ## May 19, 2021